 London has a lot of speciality venues that offer curated tasting experiences and tours.
 These tasting events are a great way to team build, especially if they offer snacks and a chance to mingle.
 Wine tastings especially are a great way to bring people together, and offer them a delicious bonding experience.

 Consider The Tappit Hen, a London favourite, with the added benefit of several function rooms depending on your group size.
-The Wine Room at The Mews of Mayfair, is another great option – not to mention these venues offer a menu designed to highlight the wine experience.
 You can also arrange a gin tasting event at one of London’s many gin locales, such as The Birdcage, or The Terrace Bar at the Chesterfield Mayfair, where you can enjoy a gin, or gin and tonic, flavoured experience with your team.

 Food and drink have a special way of bringing a group together, whether indoors or out, so take a chance on this singular experience.